Aeroluna/Vivify/README.md

 - [`SetAnimatorProperty`](#SetAnimatorProperty)
 - [`SetCameraProperty`](#SetCameraProperty)

-# Setting up Unity
+## Setting up Unity
 First, you should to download the Unity Hub at https://unity3d.com/get-unity/download and follow the on-screen instructions until you get to the projects page, while skipping the recommended Unity Editor.
-Install a version of Unity (Installs > Install Editor) and for maximum compatibility, Beat Saber uses version 2019.4.28f1 found in the [archive](https://unity3d.com/get-unity/download/archive).
+Install a version of Unity (Installs > Install Editor) and for maximum compatibility, Beat Saber uses version 2021.3.16f1 found in the [archive](https://unity3d.com/get-unity/download/archive).

 Now, you can create your own Unity project or use a specially made template for Vivify (coming soon).

-If you're using screen space shaders, make sure you have `Virtual Reality Supported` enabled in your project and your stereo rendering mode is set to `Single Pass`.
-(Edit > Project Settings > Player > XR Settings > Deprecated Settings > Virtual Reality Supported) If you're using Oculus, select the `Oculus` SDK.
-If you have anything else, use the `OpenVR` SDK.
+If you want to test your shaders, make sure you enable `XR Plugin Management` enabled in your project.
+(Edit > Project Settings > XR Plugin Management > Install XR Plugin Management) After that installs, select your approriate Plug-in Provider.
+Enabling the Unity Mock HMD allows you to preview in vr without a hmd.

+## Writing VR shaders

+Beat Saber uses Single Pass Instanced rendering.
+Any incompatible shaders will only appear in the left eye.
+To make your shader compatible with this vr rendering method, add instancing support to your shader.
+See https://docs.unity3d.com/Manual/SinglePassInstancing.html for how to add instancing support.
+Look under "Post-Processing shaders" to see how to sample a screen space texture.

+A tip for writing shaders, there are many commonly used structs/functions in UnityCG.cginc.
+As a few examples, `appdata_base`, `appdata_img`, `appdata_full`, and `v2f_img` can usually be used instead of writing your own structs and since most image effect shaders use the same vertex function, the include file has a `vert_img` that can be used with `#pragma vertex vert_img`.

 ### Creating an asset bundle
 Visit https://learn.unity.com/tutorial/introduction-to-asset-bundles for a basic introduction to creating asset bundles.
 Even if you are using a template it is still useful to at least read through these instructions.